 Billy Polansky (email@example.com, Ext.
 811) works as the Executive Director of Columbia’s Center for Urban Agriculture, leading the day-to-day operations.
 He moved to Columbia in 2008 to be with his now-wife and fellow CCUA team member, Carrie Hargrove.
 Before coming to Columbia, Billy spent time working at the Heifer Ranch educating people about agriculture and global poverty.
 He also served as an AmeriCorps VISTA at the Missouri River Communities Network, where he worked on local foods projects.
-Billy holds a bachelor’s degree in Geographic Science from James Madison University in Harrisonburg, VA and is now enrolled at Columbia College, in their MBA program.
+Billy holds a bachelor’s degree in Geographic Science from James Madison University in Harrisonburg, VA and an MBA from Columbia College.
 When Billy isn’t working, you can find him at home reading, petting kitty cats or working in his garden.

 Carrie Hargrove (firstname.lastname@example.org, Ext.
-803) is CCUA’s Director of Urban Farming.
+803) is CCUA’s Operations Director.
 She has worked with CCUA first as a volunteer in 2009 and 2010, and later as an employee since 2011.
-Carrie manages all aspects of commercial food production for the organization with help from participants in the Garden Greenhorn Program, with whom she shares the intricacies and techniques of small scale food production via hands-on experience.
+Carrie manages the Program Team which operates the Opportunity Gardens Program, PLANTS Program, Agriculture Park, Urban Farm, Kilgore’s Community Garden, Lucky’s Crates to Plates Garden, and numerous backyard and school gardens.
 She loves being outside, and wishes she could spend most of her time identifying the myriad of insects found at the farm.
 In addition to bugs and the outdoors, Carrie loves her husband, Billy, and Martin Scorsese movies.

 Justin Gregory, (email@example.com, Ext.
 802) as the Office/Volunteer Manager, Justin manages the general office operations, public relations, visual presence and CCUA’s volunteer coordination.
 Previously Justin was the Membership Coordinator at Columbia Access Television where he worked with non-profits and community members to help share their voice through digital media.
 His interest in the community has led to volunteering for Columbia Access Television, True/False Film Festival, Clean Up Columbia, Friends of the Library, KOPN and helping to form a local moped club.
 Outside of CCUA Justin enjoys music, watching and creating films, painting, disc golf and spending time outdoors morel hunting and hiking with his dog Martha.
 Justin looks forward to working with CCUA’s staff and volunteers in helping CCUA grow in the future.